jaewan0114/blackhole/README.md

     Connection closed by .. .. [preauth]
     Received disconnect from .. .. [preauth]

+Individual IP addresses will be immediately blocked.

+ISP Subnet containing the IP address (according to corresponding WHOIS record) will be blocked on 3rd strike.

 ## Notes

 * `/var/log/journal` is the default location of journal files on CoreOS; change as neccesary.